 The Possession Sound Poetry Series publishes two select books per year, chosen by the editors during an open reading period.
-It showcases books that align with our mission of supporting musical, language-driven work by established poets of the Poetry Northwest family.
+It showcases books that align with our mission of supporting musical, language-driven work by established poets.

 Sierra Nelson’s poems are hypotheses of the evanescent world – its evaporations and evasions, its silences and speeches.
 “All ears, all eyes, all senses at attention,” Nelson examines the tenuous tentacles that connect humans, plants, and animals, that tether us to the past – detailing the surreptitiousness of joy, the necessity of loss, how a body is changed by everything it encounters.
 Line by line The Lachrymose Report reveals how language, like feeling, originates deep in every cell, as the wonder of these poems unfolds on an evolutionary scale.